Deputy Director jobs at Environmental Defense Fund - 105 jobs

 Your Responsibilities Include

-Implement national new market strategy and prepare collaborative operational plans for the state.
+Implement national strategy and establish collaborative operational plans for the state.

 Build relationships with key government leaders, representing CarePortal in citywide and statewide policy and partnership conversations.